-2. Sustainable Agriculture Project a) Project Description Besides education, TRLF has actively promoted sustainable agriculture projects within the local community.
-This enables the rural subsistence farmers to improve the quality of nutrition of their families as well as earn a living from the land.
-Sustainable agriculture promotes methods that do not destroy the environment.
-As a result, the rural family will not pollute the river nor contaminate the land, ensuring that precious resources are available for generations to come.
 Improved food security and alleviation of poverty for the current and future generations are ensured.
 By alleviating hunger and malnutrition, the project improves the learning capacity of students, raising educational attainment.
 As TRLF did not own the land on which the first sustainable agriculture project was carried out, it was not feasible to put in place permanent infrastructure, e.g. secure fencing, water infrastructure and a permanent store and farmhouse.
-As a result, most projects suffered the consequences of drought and destruction by wildlife and theft, and incurred high costs, e.g. fuel cost for irrigation.
+As a result, most projects suffered the consequences of drought and destruction by

+Sustainable agriculture training for Dziavye women wildlife and theft, and incurred high costs, e.g. fuel cost for irrigation.

-Planting new banana crops post the floods in October 2013 In 2009, TRLF purchased a 10 acre plot of farm land situated along the River Tana, and an additional 5 acres was added in 2012.
+In 2009, TRLF purchased a 10 acre plot of farm land situated along the River Tana, and an additional 5 acres was added in 2012.
 With that TRLF has established a model farm which is being developed into a centre for the learning and teaching of sustainable agriculture to benefit a wider cross section of the rural communities living in and around the Tana Delta.
 The project is being managed by TRLF youth volunteers, and include fishery, beekeeping, poultry farming, rabbits, local food and fruit crops.
 In 2014 the youth will be purchasing 5 goats to start a livestock project. b) Beneficiaries Local communities in Tana Delta c) Impact and results to date The banana, bee keeping and poultry projects are now self-financing and generate enough income to pay for their direct running costs.
 Another three projects, i.e. rabbits, goats and fishery are expected to be self-financing by the first half of 2014.

-The project has provided the surrounding local community with a model for initiating their own small scale sustainable agricultural projects, giving dignity to many as they provide their families with better nutrition through their own effort and skills.
+The project has provided the surrounding local community with a model for initiating their own small scale sustainable agricultural projects, giving dignity to many as they provide their families with better nutrition through their own effort and knowledge.
 The Ministry of Fisheries has also been able to use the TRLF farm as a venue for training members of the local community on aquaculture.
 The project has given the youth invaluable first hand training in entrepreneurial skills resulting in reduced exploitation by middle-men and financial losses due to the lack of knowledge.
 Over the years, the sustainable agriculture project has become an excellent tool in teaching the youth the importance of self-reliance and diligence towards achieving a better quality of life.
 It has helped them learn and internalize accountability of work responsibilities and financial matters.
 The current batch of youth volunteers is able to manage the project with minimum supervision resulting in it becoming an excellent management training tool.
 These factors lay the foundation for a more responsible, committed and just leadership in the future.
+2. Community-based Entrepreneurship Programs a) Project Description TRLF runs two entrepreneurship programmes involving youth and women, i.e. Youth Entrepreneurial Scheme (YES) and the Mitumba Project.
+Both projects help members of the local communities find solutions to overcome challenges they face in raising their families through business related activities.